- Gender and Relationships»

 Jill Shavis, author of Simply Irresistible complains, "Men are like parking spots.
 All the good ones are taken, and those that aren't are inaccessible."

-Consider this.
-In a crowded parking lot, it takes strategy and patience to discover a good spot.
+But Jill, in a parking lot, it takes strategy and patience to discover a good spot.
+It might also take strategy and patience to find a good man.

 1. Respect for God